worktheclock/replit.github.io/programming-ide/debugging.md

 # Multiplayer features

-When debugging a program in a repl, all participants will see all the actions that any other participant does.
+When debugging a program in a repl, all participants will see all the actions of every other participant.
 This means that the debugging experience will be shared by all the participants in a repl.
 This includes:

 * The breakpoints.
 * The place / time where the program is paused.
 * The contents of the variables.
 * The output of the console.

-# Adding support for other languages through nix
+# Adding support for other languages through Nix

 Coming soon!